NebulaCrasher/Curated-cuisine-coalition/README.md

 ## Transformation

-- Data cleaning and formatting was done in Python using Pandas/
+- Data cleaning and formatting was done in Python using Pandas.
 - The AI was then trained with food images from Google.
 - 1500 total images were downloaded across the 12 different categories.
 - 80% of the images were used for training and the other 20% were used for testing/validation.